KoenLBekx/laconic/README.md

 > excess operands: added also<br/>
 > returns: if all operands are numeric, the sum of these operands.<br/>
 >> If at least one operand is a string, the concatenation of all operands, converted to strings.<br/>
->> Numbers will be formatted according to the formatting settings requested using the o,§fmt operator or default settings.
+>> Numbers will be formatted according to the formatting settings requested using the o,#fmt operator or default settings.

 > e.g:<br/>
 >> `+5 6` yields 11<br/>